 I had spent my entire childhood trying to accomplish a dream: work in the circus.
-I fell in the love with it the first time I heard the creepy music and saw the ringmaster with his dazzling hat introduce a sword swallower.
-There was one thing missing from the performance, though.
-So at age seven, I practiced my skill–my talent–so that maybe one day I could join the circus and marvel the audience members just like the sword swallower.
+I fell in the love the first time I heard the creepy music and saw the ringmaster with his dazzling hat introduce a sword swallower.
+There was one thing missing from the circus, though.
+So at age seven, I practiced my skill–my talent–so that maybe one day I could join the circus and marvel audience members just like the sword swallower.

 For years I practiced in secret, perfecting my craft.
 I often worked in the basement or in my room behind closed doors.
 My mother would always ask what I was doing.
 I’d usually say homework or video games.
 She was okay with that.
 My father wasn’t home much, so it was easy to keep my secret from him.